Welcome to a huge list of psychological pricing strategies.

 The answer?
 The first placement: $25 $19

-Biswas et al., (2013) conducted multiple studies and found that customers perceive a larger discount when the sale price is positioned to the right of the original price.
+Biswas et al., (2013) found that customers perceive a larger discount when the sale price is positioned to the right of the original price.

 Why does that happen?
 Based on numerical cognition, we can subtract two numbers more easily when the smaller number is positioned on the right: